awsomearvinder/awsomearvinder.github.io/content/projects/index.md

 that emulated a chip8 VM.
 In the end the interpreter was never finished, however the byte code was succesfully parsed.
-The only big limitation was due to my poor understanding of the vm byte code, I didn't properly display random bytes, as chip8 didn't have a seperate .data section akin to modern ISAs.
+The only big limitation was due to my poor understanding of the vm byte code, I didn't properly display random bytes, as chip8 didn't have a seperate .data section akin to modern executables.
 So data was just spread out along the "executable".
 ## [This Website:](https://github.com/awsomearvinder/personal_site)
 This website was thrown together using a static site generataor called